Youth Employment Program

 The Youth Employment Strategy is the Government of Canada's commitment to help young Canadians (aged 15 to 30) obtain career information, develop skills, find good jobs and stay employed.
 Through federal departments and agencies, among others, the Youth Employment Strategy assists employers in hiring young Canadians.

-While spearheaded by the Department of Human Resources and Skills Development Canada, 11 Government of Canada departments and agencies partner with other governments, business and communities to deliver this initiative.
+While spearheaded by the Employment and Social Development Canada, 11 Government of Canada departments and agencies partner with other governments, business and communities to deliver this initiative.

 The NRC Industrial Research Assistance Program (IRAP) delivers its Youth Employment Program under Youth Employment Strategy and provides small and medium-sized enterprises with financial assistance to hire highly skilled post-secondary graduates.
 Small and medium-sized enterprises benefit from the knowledge of freshly minted minds while graduates gain valuable work experience that will open doors to the future.